facebookresearch/CrypTen/README.md

 sum_xy_dec = sum_xy.get_plain_text() # decrypt sum
 ```

-It is currently not production ready and it's main use is as a research framework.
+It is currently not production ready and its main use is as a research framework.

 ## Installing CrypTen

 CrypTen currently runs on Linux and Mac.
 It also needs a PyTorch nightly build.
 Windows is not supported.
-We also do not have any GPU support currently
+We also do not currently support computation on GPUs.

-Install Anacaconda 2019.07 or later and then do the following
+Install Anaconda 2019.07 or later and then do the following:

 _For Linux_
 ```